a-kramer/RPN-derivative/README.md

 # Reverse Polish notation and Derivatives

-With this code, I try to calculate the symbolic derivative, say `d(y*x)/dx = y`, with as simple means as possible, without using external libraries.
+With this code, we try to calculate the symbolic derivative, say `d(y*x)/dx = y`, with as simple means as possible, without using external libraries.

+Especially the `derivative` program requires the input to be math in reverse Polish notation (rpn), e.g.: `1 2 +` (for 1+2), but this notation does not need, nor allow parentheses.
+On unixy systems the `dc` program also works with this notation, so it may be familiar.

+RPN math is easier (*citation needed*) to process as there are no parentheses and evaluation follows a very simple algorithm.

-The input expression must be balanced: `x y z +` has an unused operand, `x +` lacks an operand.
+The input expression must be balanced: `x y z +` has an unused operand, `x +` lacks an operand (`dc` would not care much about that, but balanced expressions make the code easier).

 An unbalanced expression produces an empty line in the output.

+Although it is of course possible to use `derivative` and `simplify` by themselves, you can also use `to_rpn` to convert more conventional math to rpn notation and `to_infix` to translate the result back.

 ## Compiling

-Thedefault compiler is [gcc](https://gcc.gnu.org/), but [tcc](https://repo.or.cz/tinycc.git) will also work.
+The default compiler is [gcc](https://gcc.gnu.org/), but [tcc](https://repo.or.cz/tinycc.git) will also work.
 In the root directory of this repository these commands:

 ```bash
 $ mkdir bin